OmarSaunders/FoodHoliday/README.md

 Main Branch
 CI/CD Pipeline
     • At this moment in time it isn't needed.
-    • Will be required once I expound and advance the python applicatio
+    • Will be required once I expound and advance the python application

 5. 🔐 Security